simpleiot/simpleiot/README.md

      a server in your local network.
   1. the server `siot` instance forwards data to another `siot` instance in the cloud.
+- data can be synchronized in any direction, as long as the receiving device is on an accessible network.
+Sending devices always initiate the connection, and can thus be behind a firewall or NAT.
+Typically an edge gateway collects data from sensors and sends it to a cloud server.
+But you could also have two cloud servers that send data to each other if they are both configured as upstream instances.
+- configuration can be synchronized between clients and servers in either direction.
 - application technology is general, so you are not dependant on any one IoT company or cloud provider
 - plugin architecture for extending the system with custom functionality